Metathesis (linguistics): Slavic languages

+Scots Gaelic

+Dùn Breatann, the Gaelic name for Dumbarton meaning 'Fort of the Britons' sees 'Breatann' morphing into '-barton' in English.

 Spanish

 Old Spanish showed occasional metathesis when phonemes not conforming to the usual euphonic constraints were joined.
 This happened, for example, when a clitic pronoun was attached to a verb ending: it is attested that forms like dejadle "leave [plural] him" were often metathesized to dejalde (the phoneme cluster /dl/ does not occur elsewhere in Spanish).
 The Spanish name for Algeria (Argelia) is likely a metathesis of the Arabic name for the territory (al-Jazāʼir).

 Lunfardo, an argot of Spanish from Buenos Aires, is fond of vesre, metathesis of syllables.
 The word vesre itself is an example: